 Area: 200 m² (2.153 SF)

-In order to circumvent these limitations we took great care in analyzing historical buildings as to understand what their forms accomplished and how they shaped the local architectural culture.
-We then integrated this information into our design, simply avoiding all artificial and/or obsolete elements while making sure that the building was entirely code compliant.
+We then integrated this research into our design, avoiding all artificial or obsolete elements while making sure that the building was entirely code compliant from a heritage standpoint.

 The vernacular building typology was one of stacking programs: farm animals on the ground floor, fodder on the floor above and living/sleeping quarters above.
 In a similar approach we devised the buildings in programmatic layers: car parking, mechanical room, ski storage on ground floor.
 Bedrooms on floor above and living quarters on the top floor.

 This allowed to create a progressive experience in the building, from darker, compressed spaces to gradually more open, light filled, higher ceilings and greater views out.
 Essentially indicating the shift in culture and use, thus creating coherence inside out & outside in.